 You can buy an eight pack of travel size tissues at CVS for $2.49 and it will be the best $2.49 you ever spent!
 With divorce comes lots of crying (unfortunately), and lots of crying from other divorced women you might meet.
 Always good to be prepared.

 Love yourself.
 Please.
 You deserve it.
 How do you get more self-love?
 These ways: Treat others with kindness, forgive yourself for your mistakes, do the best job you can every day, don’t blame others for your mistakes, accept your part in the end of your marriage, and most importantly, take pride in who you are authentically.
 How do you carry self-love in your purse?
-Maybe put a photo of yourself in your purse that you love.
-And, don’t just carry your self-love in your purse, carry it in your heart.
+Maybe put a photo of yourself in your purse that you love, or a photo of you doing something you are really, really proud of, or a photo of you and your parents.
+But, don’t just carry your self-love in your purse, carry it in your heart.